volkziem/InjectionDecoherence/README.md

 # InjectionDecoherence
 The Matlab scripts prepare the plots shown in the forthcoming report

-- E. Waagard, V. Ziemann: *Emittance growth of kicked and mismatched beams due to amplitude-dependent tune shift*, forthcoming.
+- E. Waagard, V. Ziemann: *Emittance growth of kicked and mismatched beams due to amplitude-dependent tune shift*, [arxiv:2203.09259](https://arxiv.org/abs/2203.09259)

 that show the evolution of the beam centroids, the beam matrix and the emittance after injecting into a ring that contains non-linearities causing amplitude-dependent tune shift.
 The following image from the report may serve as an illustration